 There Isn’t Satisfactory Evidence Against You

 Every criminal conviction rests on evidence.
 If the prosecution doesn’t have sound evidence against you, we could file for a dismissal.
-We could even argue that the evidence against you was improperly collected and is not admissible in court.
+We could even argue that the police improperly obtained the evidence against you, making it inadmissible in court.

 For theft to have taken place, the prosecution must prove these things: